lovato/hooks4git/README.md

 ## Availability

-Production module is available from https://pypi.org/project/hooks4git/, and development branch is also published by Travis-CI to https://test.pypi.org/project/hooks4git/.
+Production module is available from [Pypi](https://pypi.org/project/hooks4git), and development branch is also published by Travis-CI to [Pypi TestServer](https://test.pypi.org/project/hooks4git).
 Both are provided as EGG packages, since there is a Post Install section which creates the hook files on your local directory.
 Wheel packaging is not intented to do that.

 Both can be downloaded and installed via the pip command.